 Know before you go

-- Many of Pirongia’s tracks can be muddy, especially after rain.
+Because of poorly drained soils, many of the tracks can be very muddy, especially after rain.